When Will Social Security Run Out?

 Getting the most out of Social Security benefits becomes a numbers game as workers get close to retirement age, because workers are technically eligible at age 62.
 But for each month previous to full retirement age that someone starts drawing benefits, they’re reduced by one-half of one percent.

-The benefits stop increasing at age 70, and the AARP reports that workers who are able to wait that long get the most return — full benefit plus delayed retirement credits — but individual decisions should be made on a number of factors, including employment outlook and health.
+The benefits stop increasing at age 70, which is generally when workers would be able to get the biggest return on their contributions into the system.
+But individual decisions should be made on a number of factors, including employment outlook and health.

 Recommended: When Can I Retire?